pdani/HLinkedList/README.md

 LinkedList
 ==========

-Haskell implementation of a simply-linked list
+Haskell implementation of a singly-linked list

 Installation
 ============